13pixlar/sticky-list/README.md

 Sticky List ships with a minimal stylesheet that is easy to override.
 The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
 The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.

 #### Developers
 This is the fully documented version of the plugin.
 This plugin is Open Source and pull requests are welcome.
+The commenting in the main plugin file may seem excessive but I'm learing as I go and keeping the code comments detailed is a good way to remember exactly what every piece of code does.
+I hope that this will also be of help to anyone interested in contributing to the source code.

 **Note:** <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> is required for this plugin.